aniruddha0pandey/Seekhe_PHP/Aniruddha/README.md

 - Desktop GUI (you probably won't use it)
     - Using [PHP-GTK](http://www.php-gtk.com.br/home), toolkit to GIMP-[GTK](https://www.gtk.org/).
 - Support wide range of Databases.
-    - [Oracle OCI8](www.oracle.com/technetwork/database/features/oci/index-090945.html) which includes PL/SQL queries (my fav 😍).
+    - [Oracle OCI8](www.oracle.com/technetwork/database/features/oci/index-090945.html) which allows PL/SQL queries (my fav 😍).
     - Required suitable Abstraction Layers and extensions/APIs.
     - These are all based on *PDO* (PHP Data Object) extension defines a lightweight, consistent interface for accessing databases in PHP which provides a data-access abstraction layer.
 Where database-specific *PDO* drivers should be selected.
 Some are:
         - [PEAR](http://pear.php.net/package/MDB2).